 River systems can sometimes be affected by unforeseen or irregular events-such as algal blooms or the start of bird-breeding seasons.
-As river flows are a major determinant of many of these processes, we can sometimes alleviate a waterquality or environmental problem by better managing river flows.
+As river flows are a major determinant of many of these processes, we can sometimes alleviate a water-quality or environmental problem by better managing river flows.

 Current water licence conditions enable pumping to be suspended in the rare event that this may be necessary.
-WMPs should identify potential situations when such action may be warranted, as well as the steps to be taken to manage flows at these times.
+RMPs should identify potential situations when action may be warranted and the steps that should be taken to manage flows at these times.